← All posts

 • Rotate any credentials that may have been in .env files Claude has read

-• Audit your claude_desktop_config.json and any .mcp.json files for embedded credentials
+• Audit your MCP config files (~/.claude.json for user-level, .mcp.json for project-level) for embedded credentials

 • Search your git history: git log -S "sk_live" --all — keys committed historically are still at risk